momo7773/Eyeudio/lip_reading/README.md

 ./download_models.sh
 ```

-### Step 4: Call the Lip Reading module in GUI or top module
+### Step 4: Call the Lip Reading module in GUI or as a module
 In `gui.py`, add:
 ```python
 from lip_reading.start_lip_reading import start_lip_reading